V1B3hR/GCS-v7-with-empathy/ROADMAP.md

 ## Conclusion

-This roadmap represents our commitment to developing brain-computer interface technology that serves humanity's highest aspirations while maintaining the highest standards of safety, ethics, and inclusivity.
-Each phase builds upon previous achievements while laying the foundation for future capabilities.
+This roadmap represents our commitment to developing brain-computer interface technology that serves humanity's highest aspirations while maintaining the highest standards of safety, ethics, and inclu[...]

-The integration of technical excellence with ethical integrity throughout this roadmap ensures that the GCS system will not only be technically sophisticated but also worthy of the trust that users place in technology that interfaces directly with human consciousness.
+The integration of technical excellence with ethical integrity throughout this roadmap ensures that the GCS system will not only be technically sophisticated but also worthy of the trust that users pl[...]

-Success in this roadmap will establish a new paradigm for ethical AI development and demonstrate that it is possible to create powerful technology that enhances human capabilities while respecting human dignity and promoting human flourishing.
+Success in this roadmap will establish a new paradigm for ethical AI development and demonstrate that it is possible to create powerful technology that enhances human capabilities while respecting hum[...]